Montana-Media-Arts/391_ARVR-Fall2020/modules/week-2/_posts/2017-01-10-conclusions.md

 # Conclusions

-That is it for Week 1.
-I hope you are excited for this course and everything we are going to learn this semester.
+That is it for Week 2.
+We will start on desiging and create AR applications next week.